JurjiuDarius/Gist/README.md

 Due to the unauthenticated request limit on the Github api, the gist list gets sliced.
 Otherwise, there would have been an error, as some users have a lot of gists.
 Implementing authentication was not in the requirements, so I didn't do that.

+The gist list gets cached when accessing the content.

 I used SCSS, hpefully that's not a problem.